reinaldoleon/bio/index.md

 - Carry out postmortems of each event.
 - Design and implementation of IaC and CI / CD flows.
 - Implement observability systems at the application level, infrastructure and integration and deployment flows.
+- Helps to establish the RTO - RPO and defines the DRP

 ![Nubersia](/assets/images/nubersia.png)
 #### [Nubersia](https://nubersia.com/es/)